Jmuccigr/jmuccigr.github.io/_posts/2020-11-23-Pyramid-of-Cestius.md

 {% include image.html
     src="piramide.jpg"
-    alt="Western side of the pyramid (at left) measured with Google Earth" caption="Western side of the pyramid measured with Google Earth"
+    alt="Northwestern side of the pyramid (at left) measured with Google Earth" caption="Northwestern side of the pyramid measured with Google Earth"
 %}

 The height of the pyramid (which I can't find an easy way to measure myself on-line) is said to be 37 m, or 125 Roman feet.
 That gives a height:base ratio of 1.25.